software-allies/cap-generator/README.md

 This generator automatically includes the sub generators based on the user answers.
 For more detail about how to use each module we recommend go through their documentation

-> For now all subgenerators works only if you use the main generator which will ask the information the subgenerator needs to work correctly.
+> For now all subgenerators works only with the main generator, not alone.
 > Future release will have working this as completly standalone subgenerator

 | Module | Subgenerator |